IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 ```

 **Cycle constraints** for AC existing lines with DC optimal power flow formulation [rad] «`eCycleKirchhoff2ndLawCnd1`» «`eCycleKirchhoff2ndLawCnd2`».
 To
-activate these constraints, you must set pIndCycleFlow = 1 in line 49 of the openTEPES.py file.
+activate these constraints, you must set `pIndCycleFlow = 1` in the `openTEPES.py` module.
 It usually improves the computational performance of the model.
 See the cycle constraints for the AC power flow formulation in the following reference:

 - E.F. Álvarez, J.C.
 López, L. Olmos, A. Ramos "An Optimal Expansion Planning of Power Systems Considering Cycle-Based AC Optimal Power Flow" Sustainable